 Guides & Advice

-Your guide to recovery and resilience
+Your summer guide to recovery and resilience in COVID-19

-Your guide to recovery and resilience
+Your updated summer guide to recovery and resilience

 Managing a workforce of any size can have its challenges, let alone one that is recovering from a global crisis.
-Many businesses will have furloughed employees, or made the difficult decision to make a number of their workforce redundant.
-For those that haven’t, it’s highly likely they will still face having to make difficult choices, albeit further down the line.
+Many businesses will have furloughed employees or made the difficult decision to make a number of their workforce redundant.
+For those businesses that haven’t, it’s highly likely they will still face having to make difficult choices, albeit further down the line.

-Here to help
+We are here to help

 SHMA® ON DEMAND